j-kaltes/Jugglucohelp/README.md

 To write a translation of Juggluco you just translate the files ending in **.html** making use of LibreOffice.

-To make a full translation also the following files of the Juggluco source need to be translated:
+To make a full translation also the following files of the Juggluco source need to be translated: Common/src/main/res/values/strings.xml and Common/src/main/cpp/curve/jugglucotext.cpp

-Common/src/main/res/values/***strings.xml***

-and

-Common/src/main/cpp/curve/***jugglucotext.cpp***

-The entries in *strings.xml* have a name used by the program and text shown to the user that is different in different languages.
+The entries in ****strings.xml**** have a name used by the program and text shown to the user that is different in different languages.
 For example different translations of the entry with the name *visible* are:
 `values/strings.xml:		<string name="visible">Visible</string>`
 `values-de/strings.xml:		<string name="visible">Sichtbar</string>`